-The University of Tampa has formed a special partnership with Pasco County Schools that makes UT the preferred provider of education for teachers seeking certification or a master’s degree in educational leadership.
+The University of Tampa has formed a special partnership with Pasco and Hillsborough County Schools that makes UT the preferred provider of education for educators seeking certification or a master’s degree in educational leadership.

-UT offers the following unique options for Pasco County teachers:
+UT offers the following unique options for Pasco and Hillsborough County educators:

-- Qualified Pasco County teachers can enroll at UT as non-degree seeking students and take courses that meet the competencies and skills required for the Level 1 Educational Leadership State Certification.
+- Qualified Pasco and Hillsborough County educators can enroll at UT as non-degree seeking students and take courses that meet the competencies and skills required for the Level 1 Educational Leadership State Certification.

-- Pasco County teachers that earned a bachelor’s degree from a CAEP-accredited institution are also guaranteed admission to UT’s M.Ed. in Educational Leadership program.
+- Pasco and Hillsborough County educators that earned a bachelor’s degree from a CAEP-accredited institution are also guaranteed admission to UT’s M.Ed. in Educational Leadership program.

-- The application fee is waived for Pasco County teachers.
+- The application fee is waived for Pasco and Hillsborough County educators.

-Visit Educational Leadership Program for Pasco County Teachers for more information.
+Visit Educational Leadership Program for Pasco County Educators for more information.

 Start the Admissions Process

 Start the admissions process today!

 Contact the Office of